nichene/a-challenge/README.md

 - It is necessary to install Goose to run DB migrations.
 Please refer to the docs at: [goose](https://github.com/pressly/goose) for instalation guide.

-- To run migration use `make migrate-up`.
+- To run migrations use `make migrate-up`.

 ## API